-Vehicles, boats, planes, and equipment that have been splattered by cement or concrete require great deal of care in removing these contaminants.
-Buffing and a wet sanding processes are unable to be used initially, as the cement and concrete particles that become loose from these two methods will become extreemly abrasive and scratch vehicle surfaces.
+Vehicles, boats, planes, and equipment that have been splattered by cement or concrete require great deal of care in the removing of these contaminants.
+Buffing and wet sanding processes are unable to be used as the cement and concrete particles that become loose from these two methods will be extreemly abrasive and scratch vehicle surfaces.
 What one needs to do first is to wash the entire vehicle and then one needs to use a process that will break down the glue that holds the cement and concrete splatters together.

 This has got to be the worst paint overspray situation I have ever come accross.
 When the accident occurred, paint containers inside his vehicle exploded on impact covering the driver, his dog, and the interior of his vehicle with paint.
 Note the driver covered head to toe with paint.
 Try and imagine what the driver’s first thoughts were at the moment of impact and what words he might have yelled.
 We’ll pray that he and his dog are all right.

 Every year the Department of Transportation conducts road painting operations starting in mid April and continues operations into the fall, sometimes as late as the end of November.